Anthony Corletti

 Writing partial derivatives is a great way to understand some of the underlying features of machine learning and neural network libraries.

-In this post I'll explain how partial derivates are a necessary building block in understanding machine learning and neural networks, and how to write some python code to help bring partial derivates and recursive descent to life!
+In this post I'll explain how partial derivatives are a necessary building block in understanding machine learning and neural networks, and how to write some python code to help bring partial derivatives and recursive descent to life!

 Simply put, a partial derivative is a derivative where we hold some of the variables constant.